New Necessity of Curbside Pickup

-Big box stores are doing it, and your local restaurant may have started rolling it out informally.
-In this new environment, curbside pickup has quickly become a customer expectation.
+Big box stores are doing it, and your local restaurant has probably rolled it out, too.
+In this ongoing COVID-19 environment, curbside pickup has quickly become a customer expectation.
 For businesses, curbside pickup is another method of fulfillment to get products to your customers.

-Curbside pickup is likely becoming a critical part of omnichannel delivery.
+Curbside pickup BOPIS Software has become a critical part of omnichannel delivery.
 It provides a new, valuable, experience for your customers.
 We look at the curbside pickup experience for customers across five categories.

 5 Benefits of Curbside Pickup